severo/data-grid-cartograms/README.md

 In 2020, I wrote a [review about grid cartograms](https://observablehq.com/@severo/grid-cartograms) on Observable.
 It contains a good list of grid cartograms for countries, continents and the world, and I discussed the terms and the uses for such a chart.

 I also wrote some other notebooks around grid cartograms: utilities to load, convert and display the data, intents to automatically create grid cartograms, and tools to compare the accuracy of grid cartograms.
 You can check them ut in the [Grid cartograms Observable's collection](https://observablehq.com/collection/@severo/grid-maps).

+## Tools

+Some visualization and mapping tools that could work well with the grid cartograms in this repository:

+- https://eurostat.github.io/gridviz/: JavaScript library for visualizing gridded data

+Open a PR/issue to propose other tools!

+## Related projects

+- https://github.com/hafen/grid-designer/ / https://github.com/hafen/geofacet: Geo Grid Designer publishes dozens of grid cartograms in tidy CSV files.